monadicstack/respond/README.md

     user, err := userRepo.FindById(userID)

     // When 'err' is nil, the result will be a 200 w/ the user
-    // data.
-When 'err' is non-nil, we'll ignore the user data
+    // data as JSON.
+When 'err' is non-nil, we'll ignore the
-    // and return a 4XX/5XX error with the error's message. response.Ok(user, err)
+    // user data and return a 4XX/5XX error w/ err's message. response.Ok(user, err)
 }
 ```